If you want to arrange a baptism please see Fr Philip after Mass on Saturday evening or Sunday morning.

 • Fr.
 Philip will tell you about the Baptism Preparation meeting, led by our Baptism Catechists.
 This is just one session, for parents, at the start of the month of the baptism of your child.
 It takes place on a weekday evening (Tuesday) after the Mass of Welcome.
 It is held in the Church Meeting Room between the Presbytery and the Church.
 It will last about an hour!
 It begins at 7.00pm.

 • The Welcome Mass is usually at 10.30am on a Sunday.
-At this Mass you will state your intentions to bring your child up in the practise of the faith.
+At this Mass you will state your intentions to bring your child up in the practice of the faith.
 The parish community on behalf of the whole Catholic family will welcome your child into the household of Christ.

-• You must come to the Mass of welcome as it is the start of the Baptism, if you are unable to come we will have to find a new date for the Baptism.
+• You must come to the Mass of Welcome as it is the start of the Baptism, if you are unable to come we will have to find a new date for the Baptism.

 • A few weeks later you, your child, the Godparents and guests will come to the Church for the celebration of the Baptism.
 The usual day and time for Baptisms is Sunday at 12.00 noon.